godotengine/godot-website/collections/_article/gdc-2023-retrospective.md

 Edited by Emi.
 Music track: [Builder - QUEEN JAZZ](https://queenjazz.bandcamp.com/album/bops) (used with permission).

 In this post we would like to discuss our experience from the perspective of the project and highlight what went well and what we could have improved.
-Two things thing became very clear to us throughout the week.
+Two things became very clear to us throughout the week.
 The first is that the industry is ready for an open source game engine to stand shoulder-to-shoulder with the giants in the industry.
 The second is that people are overwhelmingly rooting for our continued success.
 A special thank you to everyone who cares about the project and wants us to succeed; we do this for you.

 ## What went well